 Pulinkunnu Rajiv Gandhi Boat race

-It is on the Pulinkunnu River and would be held on last Saturday of August.
+It is on the Pulinkunnu River and would be held on the last Saturday of August.
 It is about 20 km from Alappuzha town on the Alappuzha-Changanacherry route

 Neerettupuram boat race

-It would be held during Onam season (August/September) at river Pampa.
+It would be held during the Onam season (August/September) at river Pampa.
 It is near Edathua, about 30 km from Alappuzha town

 Champakulam Moolam boat race

 This boat race is the oldest and most popular snake boat race.
 The race is held on Pampa River on Moolam day (according to the Malayalam era M.E) of the Malayalam month Midhunam.
+This boat race in Kerala usually takes place in the month of June or July.

 The Aranmula boat race

-It is the oldest riverboat fiesta in Kerala and is held during Onam (August /September).
-It takes place at Aranmula Parthasarathi temple
+It is the oldest boat race in Kerala and is held during Onam (August /September).
+It takes place at Aranmula Parthasarathi temple. Â This Kerala boat festival is a two-day race that takes place during the most famous festival of Kerala, Onam.

 Payippad Vallaarattu or Jalotsavam

 It is a three-day water festival.
 It is conducted in Payippad Lake, which is 35 km from Alappuzha.
-There is a close relation between this Payippadu boat race and Subramanya Swamy temple in Haripad
+There is a close relation between this Payippadu boat race and the Subramanya Swamy temple in Haripad

 Sree Narayana Jayanthi Vallam Kali

-Indira Gandhi Boat race
+Indira Gandhi Boat Race

-It is boat race festival celebrated in the last week of December in the backwaters of Kochi.
+It is a boat race festival celebrated in the last week of December in the backwaters of Kochi.

 The boat race is an annual event, which happens 28 days after Onam.
-This boat race is held on the Muthiraparampu-Karuvathrakadavu course of the Kallada River, Kollam district. https://zp-pdl.com/apply-for-payday-loan-online.php https://credit-n.ru/ https://zp-pdl.com/best-payday-loans.php https://credit-n.ru/informacija/informacija-dlja-vkladchikov/bezopasnoe-ispolzovanie-bankovskih-kart-1.html
+This boat race is held on the Muthiraparampu-Karuvathrakadavu course of the Kallada River, Kollam district.

 Leave a Reply